43 Healthy Food Storage Staples (and 23 Non-Food Items) to Stock Up On for Your Home

 - Candles, lamps, flashlights

-Once a year in October and November, you can join GSG readers in our annual group buy, where you can get high-nutrition healthy food storage items at bulk pricing.
-It’s the best time to stock up on top quality nuts, seeds, grains, honey, coconut oil, and much more, including GreenSmoothieGirl brand items.
+Once a year in October and November, you can join our Annual Group Buy, where you can get high-nutrition, healthy food storage items at bulk pricing.
+It’s the best time to stock up on top quality nuts, seeds, and honey, and our best deals on GreenSmoothieGirl brand items.

 I've also put together a Preparedness Essentials Kit that you can customize with your favorite storage-friendly GreenSmoothieGirl products at a great discount.